Cautious optimism at Gaza talks as Hamas hands over lists of names for swap deal

 Hamas wants a permanent, comprehensive ceasefire, a complete pullout of Israeli forces and the immediate start of a comprehensive reconstruction process under the supervision of a Palestinian "national technocratic body".

-Israel, for its part, wants Hamas to disarm, which the group rejects.
-Hamas has said it won't hand over its weapons until a Palestinian state has been established.
+Israel wants Hamas to disarm, which the group rejects.
+Hamas has said it will not hand over its weapons until a Palestinian state has been established.

 US officials suggest they want to initially focus talks on a halt to the fighting and the logistics of how the Israeli hostages in Gaza and Palestinian detainees in Israel would be freed.

-In the absence of a ceasefire, Israel has pressed on with its offensive in Gaza, increasing its international isolation.
+In the absence of a ceasefire, Israel has pressed on with its offensive in Gaza, although it has scaled back an assault on Gaza City in recent days at Trump's urging.

+The Gaza health ministry said Israeli fire had killed at least eight people across the enclave in the past 24 hours, the lowest death toll it has reported in the past week.

-Even if a major breakthrough is reached, there is no clear indication yet of who will rule Gaza when the war ends.
-Netanyahu, Trump, Western and Arab states have ruled out any role for Hamas, which seized the territory in 2007 after a brief civil war with its Palestinian rivals.
+Even if a major breakthrough is reached, there is no clear indication who will rule Gaza when the war ends.
+Netanyahu, Trump, Western and Arab states have ruled out a role for Hamas.

-Global outrage has mounted against Israel's assault, which has internally displaced nearly Gaza's entire population and set off a starvation crisis.
-Multiple rights experts, scholars and a UN inquiry say it amounts to genocide.
-Israel calls its actions self-defense after the 2023 Hamas attack.
+Global outrage has mounted against Israel's assault.
+Multiple rights experts, scholars and a U.N. inquiry say it amounts to genocide.
+Israel calls its actions self-defence after the 2023 Hamas attack.

-According to Gaza authorities, some 67,000 people have been killed in Israel's assault.
+Gaza authorities say over 67,000 people have been killed in Israel's offensive.
 It followed the October 7, 2023 attack by Hamas, when 1,200 people were killed and 251 taken to Gaza as hostages, according to Israel's tallies.